 clause 2.1.1 to the unallocated closing RAB value, where either or both clauses 5.3.6(1)(b)(ii) and 5.3.6(3) apply.

+For the purpose of subclause (2), ‘deferred tax balance relating to assets disposed of in the disclosure year in question’ means the amount of deferred tax associated with the assets disposed of by the GDB and, where that deferred tax balance is a deferred tax liability, it must have a negative value.

 Temporary differences